home-assistant/home-assistant.io/source/_integrations/vizio.markdown

   required: false
   type: string
 device_class:
-  description: The class of your device.
-Valid options are `tv` or `soundbar`.
+  description: "The class of your device.
+Valid options are `tv` or `soundbar`."
   required: false
   type: string
   default: tv